 Adolescents

 During adolescence, it is also normal for teenagers to experiment with their gender expression.
-For example, youth may wear clothing and/or style their hair in a way that is typically associated with the opposite gender.
+For example, youth may wear clothing or style their hair in a way that is typically associated with the opposite gender.
 Gender diverse teens do not always experience gender dysphoria.
 However, for those that do, puberty can exacerbate gender dysphoria for transgender youth, as the mismatch between their gender identity and designated sex intensifies.

 Teens who experience gender dysphoria will persistently and consistently exhibit these behaviors:1,9,15